 In Pyeongchang, Swaney’s fellow Olympic halfpipers rose up to defend her; they’d witnessed firsthand her effort on the training slopes of Park City.
 “If you are going to put in the time and effort to be here, then you deserve to be here as much as I do,” said Cassie Sharpe, who’d won the gold.
 Swaney told me that Maddie Bowman, a 2014 gold medalist, gave her a hug when they crossed paths right after the competition and told her, “We love you.”
 And men’s halfpiper David Wise, who’d struck gold in two consecutive Olympics, told a reporter he was “inspired by her.”

 After the run, she started reading through some of the hateful comments on YouTube and Instagram.
 Tom said he thought of his daughter as a fortress, eerily imperturbable.
-But one night when he asked if she’d read some new articles analyzing her story, she told him, “Dad, I don’t think I can read any more of those,” before disappearing into her room in the basement.
+But one night when he asked if she’d read some new articles analyzing her story, she told him, “Dad, I don’t think I can read any more of those.”

 Within a few weeks, Swaney did what she always does — she focused on another goal: competing on the TV show American Ninja Warrior.